huseyingokdag/es-diff/README.md

 ## ✅ Requirements

 - Python 3.7+
-- Access to an Elasticsearch cluster
+- Access to an Elasticsearch cluster (Tested on Elasticsearch v5.3.2 and v7.10.1)

 - Dependencies:
     - elasticsearch